FIFA Museum: History

 Plans for a museum dedicated to the 'history of world football' to be located in Zurich were proposed by then-FIFA president Sepp Blatter and the FIFA Executive Committee in 2012.
 In April 2013, FIFA signed a 40-year lease with Swiss Life for the Haus zur Enge, which would be dismantled and rebuilt to house the museum; an earlier proposal would have had a museum on the grounds of the FIFA headquarters.
 The City of Zurich Building Authority approved planning permission for the museum in November 2013.

 Construction on the renovated Haus zur Enge began in 2014 and was completed in December 2015.

 The museum opened on 28 February 2016, during a ceremony presided by the newly elected president of FIFA, Gianni Infantino.

 On 22 December 2020, FIFA launched legal action against its former president Sepp Blatter for "suspected criminal mismanagement".
 Despite costing over SFr500 million ($563m), the museum made only $3m of Fifa's $766m 2019 overall revenues.

+Reception

+The FIFA World Football Museum in Zurich, which opened in February 2016, polarized opinion.
+Its building cost 30 million Swiss francs, but the exhibition was criticized for failing to examine FIFA's history without embellishment.
+Although senior FIFA officials had been arrested at the nearby Hotel Baur au Lac, the museum contained no reference to the event.